LarsSelbekk/giftless-docker-compose/README.md

 # Giftless
 Set up using `./generate-key.sh`. `docker compose up -d`.
 To generate token, `docker compose run giftless ./generate-token.sh username namespace/repo`.
+The file `docker-compose.bifrost.yml` shows a setup behind a reverse-proxy with mount working on Unix-like systems.
+To exclusively use that, `COMPOSE_FILE=docker-compose.bifrost.yml` can be added to a file `.env`.

 To use this lfs server, add to .lfsconfig in the client repo (change to your LFS URL and remote name):